Information Box Group

 Long Term Disability Frequently Asked Questions

-McMaster University’s Long-Term Disability (LTD) plan is an income protection benefit plan for eligible employees who become totally disabled as a result of non-work-related illnesses or injuries.
-McMaster’s LTD plan provides a benefit to eligible members of Faculty, Librarians, The Management Group (TMG) and Unifor, who become totally disabled while covered by the Plan.
-The LTD plan is 100% employee-paid and participation in the LTD plan is mandatory and is a condition of employment for eligible employees.
+McMaster’s LTD Plan (the “Plan”) provides a benefit to eligible members of Faculty, Librarians, Unifor, The Management Group (TMG) and Others (including unranked faculty and employees of affiliate employers) who become totally disabled while covered by the Plan.
+The LTD Plan is 100% employee-paid; therefore, the LTD benefit payments an employee receives when on LTD are not taxed as income.
+McMaster University is not permitted to contribute any portion of the premium as it would render the benefits taxable, as per the Income Tax Act.
+Participation in the LTD Plan is mandatory and is a condition of employment for eligible employees.
 The threshold for entitlement to LTD benefits is based on total disability.
 Sun Life, as the LTD provider, reviews medical documentation and determines the level of disability and entitlement to benefits.
-The goal of the LTD program is to incorporate treatment programs geared toward return to work, as appropriate, and return employees back to work as soon as possible.
+The goal of the LTD program is to incorporate treatment programs geared toward return to work, as appropriate, and to help employees return to work as soon as possible.

 All of these programs and policies are aimed at providing support to employees and reducing the number and duration of employee absences.